Appeals and Complaints

 Metro Housing aims to provide a quality service to everyone in our community, therefore your views are always welcome, even if they are critical.

+For instance you might think we have done something unreasonable, or you might feel we have treated you badly.
 Please give us a chance to fix the problem.
 If you want us to reconsider a decision we made, you can request an appeal of the decision.

 Please refer to the Compliments, Complaints and Appeals section of the Metro Policy Manual.
 A summary of our complaint and appeal processes is also included in the Tenant Handbook given to all new tenants at the time they sign their lease.

-Tenant's Rights
+Tenant's

 The only persons who will have access to tenant files or tenant information will be: